Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 The ideas and beliefs that you store in your subconscious mind form your personality.
 If you’ve stored negative traits and pessimistic thoughts, it will manifest in your behavior.
 If you reinforce negative affirmations – which most of us do – it does reflect in our conscious minds.

 Citing my example, I carried this subconscious belief that “I am unworthy of good things in life” for a long time.
-Since I was not aware of this negative trait, I kept reinforcing this belief every time things didn’t go as planned.
+Since I was unaware of this negative trait, I kept reinforcing this belief every time things didn’t go as planned.

-Most of us repeat some common negative affirmations that eventually house in our subconscious, and over time, go further into our unconscious mind.
+Most of us continually repeat negative affirmations that eventually seep into our subconscious and go further into the unconscious over time.
 When repeated over and over again, they become our living reality.

 Some of these native affirmations are as follows: